 From 2006-2011, he was employed as an Assistant Prosecuting Attorney for the Summit County Prosecutor's Office in both the Juvenile and Felony Divisions.

 From 2011-2012, he served in the Wayne County Prosecutor's Office as the Juvenile Division Supervisor where he prosecuted Abuse, Neglect and Dependency cases, as well as Delinquency matters.

 From 2012-2016, Michael again worked for the Summit County Prosecutor's Office Felony Division.

 In 2016, he returned to the Wayne County Prosecutor's Office as the Chief Criminal Prosecutor where he handled primarily felony cases.
 In addition to supervising the Felony and Misdemeanor Divisions of the Wayne County Prosecutor's Office, Michael served as the Law Enforcement Liaison where he provided legal advice and training to various departments in the County.
 He has also served as a Magistrate for Mount Eaton, Marshallville, Shreve and West Salem's Mayor's Courts.

 Michael is currently an Adjunct Instructor at The Ohio State University (ATI) where he teaches a course in Business Law.
 He has also served for over ten years as an Adjunct Professor at The University of Akron School of Law teaching Trial Advocacy I and II.

-Michael resides in Wayne County with his wife Robin and their three daughters.
-In his free time, Michael values spending time with his family, being involved in their church, and coaching the youth soccer teams his daughters play on.
+In his free time, Michael values spending time with his family, being involved in their church, and coaching youth soccer.